 It’s now 0500 on day 3 of my Camino Frances and everything I read about sleep deprivation due to snoring in the dorms has become a reality.

-Whilst the snoring, blisters and physical exhaustion are the difficult elements of walking the Camino, the camaraderie, scenery and personal gratification inspires and drives your determination to push through.
+And as I write, I reflect on how the snoring, blisters and physical exhaustion are difficult elements of walking the Camino.
+Yet the camaraderie, scenery and personal gratification inspires and drives your determination to push through.